Dev-Joshua/Dev-Joshua/README.md

 My main focus is to use technologies like HTML, CSS and JavaScript to build stunning interfaces with the help of frameworks like Angular or React.

 - 🦾 I'm currently studying a Technologist in Software Analysis and Development.
-- ⛏ I’m currently learning backend technologies
+- ⛏ I would like to learn about backend development
 - 🎇 I am looking for the opportunity to apply my knowledge and put my skills as a programmer into practice.
 - 🏞 I love adventure, traveling and discovering new places, connecting with nature and discovering new experiences.